yzyhk904/USB_SampleRate_Changer/README.md

     - outputs information of the ALSA audio driver for USB DAC's, 3.5mm Jack and internal speakers.

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/dumpsys-filtered.sh [--all][--help]`
-     - outputs active peripheral's information from `dumpsys media.audio_flinger`.
+     - outputs the active peripheral's information from `dumpsys media.audio_flinger`.
 With `--all` option, this script outputs all peripheral's information from the command.

+  - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/dumpsys-bluetooth-filtered.sh [--all][--help]`
+     - outputs the active bluetooth codec information from `dumpsys bluetooth_manager`.
+With `--all` option, this script outputs all bluetooth manager information from the command.

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/getConfig.sh [--all][--help]`
     - outputs brief information of the active audio policy configuration.
 With `--all` option, this script outputs all the information of the configuration.